kboni/bass-xtractor/README.md

 2. **Select Input Pitch** - Choose the original key of your audio (e.g., C, D, E, F, G, A, B)
 3. **Select Output Pitch** - Choose the target key for the processed audio
 4. **Process files** - All tracks (bass, drums, vocals, other) will be pitch-shifted together
+5. **Tempo preserved** - The song speed remains unchanged, only the pitch is modified

 ### Supported Musical Notes
 - **Natural notes**: C, D, E, F, G, A, B
 - **Sharp notes**: C#, D#, F#, G#, A#
 - **All tracks shifted** - Bass, drums, vocals, and other instruments are all pitch-shifted together
+- **Tempo preservation** - Original song speed is maintained during pitch shifting
 - **Quality processing** - Uses FFmpeg for high-quality pitch shifting with pydub fallback

 ### Example Pitch Shifts